Unosquare-CoE-JavaScript/sebastian-rodriguez/books/drive_daniel_pink.md

 >
 > - Pink, Daniel H..
 Drive (p.
 8).
 Penguin Publishing Group.
 Kindle Edition.

 > Human beings, Deci said, have an “inherent tendency to seek out novelty and challenges, to extend and exercise their capacities, to explore, and to learn.”
 But this third drive was more fragile than the other two; it needed the right environment to survive.
-“One who is interested in developing and enhancing intrinsic motivation in children, employees, students, etc., should not concentrate on external-control systems such as monetary rewards,”
+“One who is interested in developing and enhancing intrinsic motivation in children, employees, students, etc., should not concentrate on external-control systems such as monetary rewards”
 >
 > - Pink, Daniel H..
 Drive (p.
 8).
 Penguin Publishing Group.
 Kindle Edition.